 Since summer 2015, Metro has been working with local, regional and state partners and the public to update our region's shared transportation vision and investment strategy for the next 25 years.
 The updated plan sets out a vision that in the 21st century, our region has a continuously improving economy and shared quality of life with the foundation of a safe, reliable, healthy and affordable transportation system.
-A system that is well-maintained, environmentally responsible, efficiently moves products to market, and connects all people to the education and work opportunities they need to thrive and prosper.
+The plan envisions a system that is well maintained and environmentally responsible, and that efficiently moves products to market and connects all people to the education and work opportunities they need to thrive and prosper.

 The plan identifies the region's most urgent transportation needs and priorities for investment in all parts of the system with the federal, state, regional and local funding the region expects to have available through 2040.
 More than \$42 billion is planned to be invested in the region's transportation system over the next 25 years to serve our future population of over 2 million people.
 It lays out nearly \$27 billion in funding for maintenance, preservation, and operations of the transportation system.
 More than \$15 billion is planned for capital projects that optimize and expand the region's highway and transit systems, improve access to freight destinations, complete gaps in biking and walking connections and regional trails that provide important access to transit, downtowns, schools, services and other community destinations.
+Regional trails recommended in the plan were coordinated with the update to the Regional Trails System Plan Map adopted by the Metro Council in June 2018.

-Through the update of this plan we have built new partnerships to bring new voices to the process and focused our efforts to make more near-term progress on these regional priorities - equity, safety, travel options and congestion.
+Through the update of this plan we have built new partnerships to bring new voices to the process and focused our efforts to make more near-term progress on these regional priorities - equity, safety, travel options, congestion and Climate Smart Strategy implementation.
 The 2018 RTP reflects an updated outcomes-based framework and new policies and strategies for safety, freight, transit, equity, climate leadership and emerging technology that will guide future planning and investment decisions.